 You’ve seen them all over Pinterest and heard about them in the teacher’s lounge, but if you’re new to the anchor chart realm, let’s catch up!
 An anchor chart is a way to display procedures, processes, strategies, or concepts that are important to current units of work.
 They serve as instructional support tools or “anchors.”

 Made from a big piece of paper, and incredibly easy to make — really, you just need some markers, and you’re all set — anchor charts are a fantastic way to support the creation of a visible classroom.
 More importantly than that, anchor charts cater specifically to your student group and their learning goals.

 There are three basic types of anchor charts you will likely end up using in the classroom:

 - Procedural anchor charts reinforce the teaching of classroom routines and procedures.
-You may use them to inform fast finishers on what procedures to follow when they finish early, for example.
+For example, you may use them to inform fast finishers on what procedures to follow when they finish early.

 - Strategy or process anchor charts support students in developing strategic behaviors.
 So you may set up a worked example of a problem on your strategy anchor chart, for example.

 - Vocabulary anchor charts provide exactly what the name implies — vocabulary that students learned during a lesson, sort of like a glossary to refer back to.

 Creating an anchor chart should be a collaborative process with your students.
 The goal is to teach as you create the chart and then for the chart to remain as a visual reminder of the lesson they just learned — or learned a while ago!

 Here are the steps to creating a stellar — and effective — anchor chart.